redfoxgis/tree_segmentation/README.md

 - To document detailed steps in processing LiDAR.
 - To visualize results.
-- To provide code to segment and create tree hulls.
+- To provide code to segment and create individual tree hulls.

 ![Image of lastrees output](./media/trees.png)